Hereford Cathedral: Great transept and choir

 Until its removal in the 1960s there was a wrought iron choir-screen, painted and gilt.
 Designed by Scott, it was executed by Messrs.
 Skidmore, of Coventry, from whose works also came the earlier metal screen at Lichfield.
 After being kept in storage for many years, the screen was completely restored in the late 1990s and re-erected at the Victoria and Albert Museum in London.

 The choir, consisting of three Norman bays of three stages, is full of objects of beauty and interest.
 The reredos, designed by the younger Cottingham, consists of five canopied compartments, with elaborate sculpture representing our Lord's Passion.
 Behind it is a pier from which spring two pointed arches; the spandrel thus formed is covered with rich modern sculpture, representing Christ in his majesty, with angels and the four Evangelists; below is a figure of King Ethelbert.
 Against the most easterly point on the south side of the choir is to be seen a small effigy of this king, which was dug up at the entrance to the Lady Chapel about the year 1700.
 The Bishop's throne and the stalls, of 14th-century work and restored, and the modern book desks and figures of angels on the upper stalls, deserve attention.
 There is also a very curious ancient episcopal chair.

+The Stanbury Chapel, located in the north choir aisle, is an intimate 15th-century chantry created around 1480 for Bishop John Stanbury (or Stanberry).
+It is notable for its intricate fan-vaulted ceiling and two stained glass windows installed in 1923, designed by Archibald John Davies of the Bromsgrove Guild of Applied Arts depicting the Bishop's life and links to Eton College.